What if food tracking was less about numbers and more about mindful eating?

 After defining the target problem, we conducted user research: landscape analysis and two types of interviews (user interviews and word association) to understand user needs and pain points.
 The insights drove the ideation phase, which involved developing a user persona, creating wireframes, and establishing a design system.
 Next, we designed high-fidelity flows, conducted user testing, and refined the design before creating an interactive prototype.

-The Solution
+Our Solution

 HealthSum addresses this problem by shifting the focus from strict calorie counting to a more mindful approach to nutrition.
 This app simplifies food logging, making it enjoyable and accessible for all, empowering users to track intake without guilt or pressure, and fosters long-term healthy habits.